Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14. Display lines containing the pattern "root" from the file /etc/passwd
 15. Display line that contains the pattern "bin" /etc/passwd
 16. Display the line that contains the pattern "root" and 3 lines after them in the file
+17. Display the lines in the file /etc/passwd that do not contain the pattern bin